Braised Goat Shoulder with Sweet Paprika[addthis tool="addthis_inline_share_toolbox_cv7f"]

-GREAT FOODS: The following recipe and photographs were provided by chef Benedicto.
+The following recipe, excerpt, and photographs were provided By Chef Benedicto Marinas.

 “Chef Talley Lambert gave me this recipe a long, long time ago, but it was only yesterday that I got around to executing it.
 Of course, I made some changes.
 How did the shoulder taste?
 It was great!
 It has that distinct quality that you get from roasted foodstuff when done properly.
 The sweet paprika added another impressive layer of flavor.
 I love how succulent the meat was.
 As you may know, most Americans are not big fans of goat meat.
 But I served it last night for my dinner party (or as my friends call it, tasting party), and it was a big hit.”

 Paprika is ground pepper pods and is very popular throughout the world.
 Some sources rank it as the fourth most used spice on the planet.
 Paprika is added to bring out flavor and color.
 Different varieties of pepper are used to make the paprika powder resulting in the different colors and tastes.
 There are mild sweet along with spicy powders.
 These qualities give the dishes different tastes and aroma.
 The two most popular spices are the sweet paprika and the mild, regular paprika.
 Sweet paprika is what makes this dish special.

 Black pepper freshly ground

 1-2 teaspoon sweet smoked paprika (pimenton de la vera dulce)

 1 medium onion, chopped